10 Essential Oils Awesome for Natural Pet Care

 Over the last few decades, Essential oils have become a popular way to naturally improve physical health and mental wellbeing.
-Somewhat more recently, pet parents realised they could extend this same healing power to their dog babies as well.
+Somewhat more recently, pet parents realized they could extend this same healing power to their dog babies as well.
 But not all oils that are safe for humans are safe for canines—so which oils are a good fit for your pup?
 The following are our 10 favorite essential oils for dogs.
 Enjoy!

 A word of caution: Always consult a veterinarian before incorporating essential oils into your pet care routine.
 Specifically, ask if your chosen essential oil is safe for your pup, how the oil can benefit them, and what the best way to use the oil might be.
 Essential oils should always be diluted before use on or around pets.
 For useful essential oil recipes for dogs, click here.
 For additional essential oil safety tips for dogs, click here.
 We do not suggest using essential oils on or around cats unless first approved through a veterinarian